EugeniaVilla/BayesianSoftwares/README.md

 # Comparison on performance of different Bayesian Softwares: JAGS, STAN and NIMBLE

-This repository contains two main elements.
+The repository contains two main elements.

 #1 Report